 Della’s Kitchen at Delano Las Vegas

 Open for breakfast and lunch, this casual café-style restaurant near the lobby of Delano Las Vegas delivers with such big flavors in such an unexpected way that you might be prone to dismiss it.
-Don’t... not when the burgers are among the best on the strip and the chicken and waffles are the perfect example of salty, sweet and savory.
+Don’t... not when the burgers are among the best on the strip and the chicken and waffles are the perfect examples of salty, sweet, and savory.
 This is very good food and worth more than just one visit.
-Della's Kitchen is hidden gem on the Las Vegas strip.
+Della's Kitchen is a hidden gem on the Las Vegas strip.

 A Few More Options to Satisfy Your Cravings